nascimentonatanysantos-ops/clinicsai-automation-case-study/README.md

 ## My role and transparency

 I designed and iterated on the workflow logic through hands-on implementation with AI-assisted technical review.
-I can explain the end-to-end business flow and the main architecture decisions, and I am continuing to deepen my JavaScript, SQL, debugging and infrastructure skills.
+I am continuing to deepen my JavaScript, SQL, debugging and infrastructure skills.

 This public repository is a documentation-focused case study.
 Operational workflow exports are being withheld until credential review and staging validation are complete.